 Why getting a flu shot is more important than ever this year!

 - Prevent coinfection: a brutal, potentially life-threatening one-two punch to your immune system from having to combat both the flu and COVID-19

 - Get protection from the flu: the annual vaccine is effective about 60% of the time, which is much more than the 0% of protection you get from skipping the shot

 - Protect your loved ones: a flu shot protects you and anyone you might otherwise have infected if you contracted the flu

 - Visit our COVID-19 pages for more information.

 What causes the flu?

 The flu is caused by the influenza virus.
 The two common types each season are labeled type A and type B. Type A usually causes the yearly outbreaks that often occur in the late fall and early winter.
-The flu is spread from one person to another through direct contact such as shaking hands, small droplets from sneezes or coughs, and touching contaminated surfaces.
+The flu is spread from one person to another through direct contact such as shaking hands, sneezing or coughing, and touching contaminated surfaces.